 - To receive and retain the Griffith University Refugee Scholarship benefit, the scholarship recipient must normally be enrolled as a full-time student for the trimester to which the benefit applies.

-- In exceptional circumstances, with the approval of the Senior Deputy Vice Chancellor (Academic), a scholarship benefit may be provided to a part-time student.
+- In exceptional circumstances, with the approval of the Deputy Vice Chancellor (Education), a scholarship benefit may be provided to a part-time student.
 The University takes account of factors such as membership of equity target groups, requirement to undertake employment to maintain financial solvency, the impact of disability and/or significant carer responsibilities in determining whether scholarship benefits will be maintained for part-time study.

 - To retain a Griffith University Refugee Scholarship, the recipient must remain in good academic standing.
 A student excluded from study under any University policy loses their scholarship.

 - A Griffith University Refugee Scholarship recipient must continue to meet the requirements of the scholarship each year and remain on a Humanitarian visa.

 - The maximum duration of a Griffith University Refugee Scholarship is eight payments.